malmgrenola/rooster/README.md

 #### Database model

 [MongoDB](https://www.mongodb.com/) is used to store all data.
-Whtin one cluster ("Cluster0") the database "roosterDB" contain the following colletions:
+Whtin one cluster ("Cluster0") the database "roosterDB" contain the following collections:

 - [Users collection](#users-collection)
 - [Categories collection](#categories-collection)